davilayang/learning-resources/ml-algos/classification/SVM.md

   3. $\langle \vec v, \vec w \rangle = \langle \vec w, \vec v \rangle$
   4. $\langle \vec v, \vec v \rangle \ge 0$ and $\langle \vec v, \vec v \rangle = 0$ if and only if $\vec v = 0$

-&nbsp;&nbsp;&nbsp;&nbsp; In linear algebra, an **inner product space** is a vector space with an additional structure called an inner product.
+In linear algebra, an **inner product space** is a vector space with an additional structure called an inner product.
 This additional structure associates each pair of vectors in the space with a scalar quantity known as the inner product of the vectors.

 + Inner Producgt of real numbers, $x, y \in R$
   + $\langle x, y \rangle := xy$